qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_analysis.rst

 Calculates statistics of a raster layer for each feature of an overlapping polygon vector layer.

 .. warning:: no new output file will be created.
-The algorithms adds new columns to the source vector layer
+The algorithm adds new columns to the source vector layer

 Parameters